learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 A little more theory and context:

 When we loaded in packages on our first cell block (import pandas as pd), we loaded code into memory.
-That code included functions, variables and other objects.
-Collectively, all of these items is loaded under the package name or alias.
+That code included functions, variables, and other objects.
+Collectively, all of these items are loaded under the package name or alias.

 We demonstrated this when we used the **pd.read_csv()** method above.

-This also demonstrates the **dot notation** in python, which is how we access built in methods or attriubtes of a given object.
+This also demonstrates the **dot notation** in python, which is how we access built in methods or attributes of a given object.
 Similar to what we saw with bash in the command line, we can also use **tab completion** to preview methods available in packages or other objects.

 ### Try this out yourself